dLL44/nvy/README.md

  $ nvy help .
 ```
 # Disclaimer
-i made nvy on Windows 11, so i have no idea if this will work on linux or mac
+i made nvy on Windows 11, so i have no idea if this will work on linux or mac <br>
+*it dont*